11/09/2021 NACM Presents: David Linville, Lien Seminar at Hotel Interurban in Tukwila/Southcenter from 10:00-2:00PM (includes lunch)

 - Non-Member Registration – Price: $175.00

 Members and Non-Members will be invoiced per registrant, not by company.
+You can pay online as well.

 Speaker: David E. Linville